adriantofan/go_play_hn/README.md

 * it might be possible to not work with urls and replace them with a data structure that is basically a string hash and byte range in the file.
 Given that the file is memory mapped, it can work nicely, but eventually it will be very disk bound.

 * date parsing and conversion to components can be much improved given the standard format

+* performance and especially memory consumption might be further improved using a radix tree instead of the temporary hash map that keeps the url counts